Hydrangea cinerea: Description

 The inflorescence of ashy hydrangea is a corymb.
 The showy, sterile flowers (white to near white) are few (0–3 per flowerhead) and are borne around the periphery of the corymb; they are usually greater than 1 cm in diameter.
 Flowering occurs in late spring or early summer.

 The leaves of ashy hydrangea are large (8-15 cm long), opposite, serrated, ovate, and deciduous.
 Lower leaf surfaces are variously pubescent, appearing gray; the trichomes are usually not dense enough to entirely mask the green leaf surface; as seen under magnification, the trichomes have prominent tubercles (bumps).

 Uses

 This attractive native shrub is often cultivated for ornamental use.
-Ashy hydrangea is more tolerant of heat and drought than silverleaf hydrangea.
+Ashy hydrangea is more tolerant of heat and drought than silverleaf hydrangea (Hydrangea radiata).
 Several popular cultivars ('Frosty', 'Pink Pin Cushion', and 'Sterilis') are available that have a greater component of showy, sterile flowers.

 The plant is used medicinally by the Cherokee.
 An infusion of the bark scrapings is taken for vomiting bile, and an infusion of the roots is taken as a cathartic and emetic by women during menses.

 Ashy hydrangea was probably used medicinally in a similar manner as smooth hydrangea by the Cherokee Indians, and later, by early settlers for treatment of kidney and bladder stones.